Healthy Homes Assessment Gracefield

 Draught Stopping Gracefield

-If you can feel external air coming in or a clear draught from a hole or gap, then it’s likely to be a gap or crack that needs sealing in somehow.
+If you are able to feel external air flowing in or a clear draught from a gap or hole or crack, then it’s likely a crack or hole that requirements sealing in some way.
 Cracks and gaps that are large should be stopped permanently.
-Any gaps greater than 3mm that let air into or out from the house require sealing.
-In the case of an open fireplace isn’t used it can cause draughts and must be sealed off.
-Property managers and landlords are accountable for making sure such draughts are eliminated as much as imaginable.
+Cracks that are greater than 3mm and let air into or out of your home need seals.
+For example, if the open fireplace is not in use, it can create draughts.
+This should be sealed off.
+Property managers and landlords are accountable for ensuring such draughts are eliminated whenever imaginable.

-There is no require to block gaps or holes in the building.
-For instance, small gaps around windows and doors might be necessary to allow movement of the structure when the house gets warmer and cooler, so that they are able to be opened and closed rather than being stuck.
-We will test all windows and doors as part of an Healthy Homes assessment of your rental property.
+There is no require to cover up holes or gaps that are part of the construction.
+For instance, small gaps around doors and windows might be necessary to allow for movement of the building when the household is heated and cools so that they can still be closed and opened instead of than being stuck.
+We will examine every window and door in an Healthy Homes assessment of your rental property.

 draught stopping building inspections